Dynamic Low-Stretch Trees via Dynamic Low-Diameter Decompositions: Dynamic Spanner Algorithm

 The following theorem give bounds on the stretch and the size of the spanner output by the above algorithm.

-\begin{theorem}[\cite{ElkinN17}] For any unweighted, undirected simple graph $G=(V,E)$ on $n$ vertices, any integer $k \geq 1$, $c \geq 3$, there is a randomized algorithm that with probability at least $ 1 - \tfrac{2}{c} $ computes a spanner $H$ with stretch $2k-1$ and size at most $ (cn)^{1+1/k} $. \end{theorem}
+\begin{theorem}[\cite{ElkinN17}] For any unweighted, undirected simple graph $G=(V,E)$ on $n$ nodes, any integer $k \geq 1$, $c \geq 3$, there is a randomized algorithm that with probability at least $ 1 - \tfrac{2}{c} $ computes a spanner $H$ with stretch $2k-1$ and size at most $ (cn)^{1+1/k} $. \end{theorem}

 Our analysis will rely on the following useful properties of the above algorithm.

 \begin{claim}[\cite{ElkinN17}] The expected size of $ H $ is at most $ (c n)^{1/k} \cdot n $. \end{claim}

 \begin{claim}[\cite{ElkinN17}] With probability at least $1-1/c$, it holds that $\delta_u < k$ for all $u \in V$. \end{claim}